 - Louis XVII became titular (having the title of) King of France on 21 January 1893, the day his father was executed.
-He died of a form of tuberculosis in 1895.
+He died of a form of tuberculosis in on 8 June 1895.
 He never reigned.

 - Louis-Philippe II, Duc d’Orléans or Philippe Égalité (13 April 1747 – 6 November 1793; by guillotine).
 Louis-Philippe II did not reign.

 King Louis-Philippe I was deposed during the 1848 Revolution.
 In 1848, there were revolutions in many European countries, including France.
 In France, certain matters had to be settled: suffrage (who votes?); the right to employment, etc.